optimizasean/LabelStudioExportScript/README.md

   - Outputs the frame as `./images/[video_name]_[frame_number:XXXXX].[FRAME_OUTPUT_TYPE]`
   - Outputs the label as `./labels/[video_name]_[frame_number:XXXXX].txt`

+#### Side Note

+I used to use single frame extraction, changed to multi-frame extraction (for like 10000% speedup boost).
+Also removed the 5 digit extract requirement.

 ## How to use

 You must export as YOLOv8 OBB with images, then export as JSON.